angel-js/ngl.mock/README.md

 ### Use the DI helper for seamless mock injection

-Angular lets you declare provider dependencies in 3 different ways:
+Angular lets you declare providers dependencies in 3 different ways:

 _from: [angular DI](https://docs.angularjs.org/guide/di)_